-The Genome Sequencing Program of the National Human Genome Research Institute is an overarching program covering four areas - programs in their own right - that have been established to address current scientific opportunities within the context of the Strategic Plan for Genomics:
+The Genome Sequencing Program of the National Human Genome Research Institute (NHGRI) is an overarching program established to address current scientific opportunities within the context of the Strategic Plan for Genomics.

-For a summary of the process that led to the current program structure, see: NHGRI broadens sequencing program focus on inherited diseases, medical applications.
+For a summary of the process that led to the current program structure, see: NIH genome sequencing program targets the genomic bases of common, rare diseasee

 A brief history of the sequencing program is available at: The NHGRI Genome Sequencing Program History